AlexFriedland/once-upon-a-tail/README.md

-Shell HTML / CSS website for an example business.
-I used it to learn more about the languages.
+Shell HTML / CSS website for a local business.
+I used it to learn more about the languages and conventions.